 The ancient city was walled from ancient times, but the walls were demolished by the Romans.
 The harbour of the ancient city was recently discovered in the interior of today's city, a sign that in ancient times the sea was inward.

 During the Frankish period (1192-1489), Larnaka was not a very important city but had begun to develop as a port after 1373 when the main port of Cyprus, Famagusta, was occupied by the Genoese.

 During the Ottoman domination (1570-1878), it had developed into an important port, so many Cypriots, Greeks and foreign merchants lived in it, thus constituting the city of consulates and merchants and being the most developed of all the Cypriot cities.

 The name of Larnaka is associated with the death and burial of St. Lazarus in the area.
-More specifically, it comes from the word "larnaca" which in ancient times meant "stone carnivore".
+More specifically, it comes from the word "larnaca" which in ancient times meant "stone sarcophagus".
 In the area of ancient Kition, many sarcophagi were found among them and two sarcophagi in the sanctuary of the temple of St. Lazarus, which are believed to be the saints burial site.
-Thus, from this large number of local larnaka people, the city was renamed from Kiti to Larnaka.
+Thus, from this large number of local "larnaca" that was in the city, the city was renamed from Kition to Larnaka.

-It is noteworthy that during the Medieval times, Larnaka was called "Alykes" due to the existence of Aliki.
-During the Ottoman domination (1570-1878), as it was an important port, Larnaka was known as "Skala" because the ships would station there.
+It is noteworthy that during the Mediaeval times, Larnaka was called "Alykes" due to the existence of Aliki.
+During the Ottoman domination (1570-1878), as it was an important port, Larnaka was known as "Skala" because the ships had station there.